 The white suit and hat were what I chose to wear though I had kept them in the back of the closet for years.
-The pants were a little frayed at the bottom, for at the time I had it made pants coming down to the heels were the fashion.
+The pants were a little frayed at the bottom, for at the time I had them made pants coming down to the heels were the fashion.
 That getup was what I wore the day I dropped her off at the airport.
 In my dreams I can still taste the last kiss she gave me.
 She never came back.
 Her half torn off face in the morgue was all fate left me.

 Drink helps me forget that half face.
-Sometimes, the nightmares make me remember.
+Sometimes the nightmares make me remember.

 Eventually, I got rid of everything that reminded me of her, including my friends.
 Except for that suit and hat.

 I pushed open the door of the Saturn Bar and stood there for a moment.
 It was a dive with a musky odor like permanent mold mixed with stale tobacco.
 Looked like there’d been a minor ruckus, too.
 No one had bothered to pick up the two chairs lying on the floor, nor the empty beer bottles and crushed cans.
 An odd thing were the rafters.
 They were covered with little squares of paper, haphazardly, like memos long forgotten.

 I stepped in.
 The floor protested with creaks as if I were stepping on sore muscles and brittle bones.
 In a way I was right, for the boards were sunken and raised like they’d been warped in some great earthquake.
 An old black couple were sitting at a table on the right against the wall.
 They were dressed in silk scarves and colorful beads as if they were dressed for Mardi Gras.
 The old guy said something, and the crone cackled with a mouth lonely of teeth.